 When you inhale carbon monoxide , it replaces the oxygen that is normally carried by the hemoglobin in your red blood cells.
 As a result, your brain and other tissues get less oxygen.
 This can cause serious symptoms or death.

 Why It Is Done

-you have been exposed to the gas or if you have unexplained symptoms, such as:
+This test may be done if you have been exposed to carbon monoxide or if you have unexplained symptoms, such as: